J-CLambert/association-web-app/README.md

 #### Feature:
 should have:
 - CRUD on Event
-- sorting by world in description, name, date of event, location, status
+- sorting by word in description, name, date of event, location, status
 - Filtering event on name,date of event

 #### Cross-cutting concerns